Terms and Conditions

 - Light Media may charge Additional Costs if the Client Content is not provided in the appropriate format or if material is not supplied when requested.

-You warrant that the materials or content you provide to us, or that are provided to us on your behalf, will not: breach any rights (including Intellectual Property Rights or Moral Rights) of any third party; or compromise the security or operation of our computer systems, through a virus or otherwise.
+You warrant that the materials or content you provide to us, or that are provided to us on your behalf, will not: breach any rights (including Intellectual Property Rights, Legal, Ethical and or Moral Rights) of both your own entity and or any third party; or compromise the security or operation of our computer systems, through a virus or otherwise.

 Purchase of Stock Images, Fonts, Photography, Audio or Video